ad-mitium/pi-hole_api/README.md

 The [existing documentation](https://docs.pi-hole.net/api/) is very weak, so I am setting up a testing framework for testing this with the idea of pulling queried DNS entries for parsing in the future.

-The provided env.txt is and example.
+The provided env.txt is an example.
 Running the code the first time should create the file.